 Claire has joined Yell from Centrica, where she was Managing Director of Hive, Centrica's Connected Home business.
 Previous positions at Centrica included MD of HomeCare and MD of Customer Operations for Centrica Consumer.
 Earlier in her career she held leadership positions at HFC Bank, General Electric and Santander.
 Claire is also a Non-Executive Director of Northgate PLC.

 Mark has been with Yell for over 10 years and is currently leading the transformation of the Yell brand to be recognised as one of the largest digital brands in the UK.
 Passionate about delivering great customer experience, he is also an industry expert in using insight and data to truly engage customers at every interaction.

-Reading, UK, 11 July, 2016 – Yell, one of the biggest providers of digital marketing in the UK, has discovered an overwhelming majority of painters & decorators (91%) it researched have wrong or inconsistent information online1, including basic details such as a phone number or email.
+Yell, one of the biggest providers of digital marketing in the UK, has discovered an overwhelming majority of painters & decorators (91%) it researched have wrong or inconsistent information online, including basic details such as a phone number or email.